PhilippeR26/Airdrop-for-Starknet/airdrop-tuto.md

 After some seconds of hard calculation (50 minutes on my laptop for 500 000 leaves, 5 seconds for this tuto), the tree is completed and is stored in the hard disk.
 This calculation is needed only once ; from now, we will only read the tree file.

 ## storage of the Merkle tree file :
-This big file has to be stored somewhere in the server, and it will be used only by the server (as it's a large file, it has to be never downloaded by the frontend).
+This big file has to be stored somewhere in the server, and it will be used only by the server (as it's a large file, it has to never be downloaded by the frontend).
-In this DAPP, the resulting tree is  stored in the server [here](src/app/tree/treeListAddressGoerli.json).
+In this DAPP, the resulting tree is  stored in the server [here](src/app/server/tree/treeListAddressGoerli.json).

-## Deployment of Merkle-Verify contract :
+## Deployment of the Merkle-Verify contract :
 As we have now the root value of the tree, we can deploy in Testnet an instance of the contract that verify the validity of a leaf.
 We have the class hash for the poseidon version in the doc of starknet-merkle-tree [here](https://github.com/PhilippeR26/starknetMerkleTree#-verify-a-proof-in-the-starknet-blockchain-).
 This class is already declared in all networks.
 We have just to deploy it with a constructor including the root of the tree :